Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCoreApplication-arguments-f.rst

     :status: todo
     :pysig: 2959872364c7b497ae5baab9d50a0314
     :realsig: ()
-    :digest: 61d3cefb0045c3637263ed2cfe6a87fe
+    :digest: 3cb2a60d9a1c84d3bc492d8e1d3f8a19

 Returns the list of command-line arguments.

-Usually .at(0) is the program name, .at(1) is the first argument, and .last() is the last argument.
+Usually arguments().at(0) is the program name, arguments().at(1) is the first argument, and arguments().last() is the last argument.
 See the note below about Windows.

 Calling this function is slow - you should store the result in a variable when parsing the command line.